top of page

 Ramesside Period, about 1305-1080 B.C.

-This well preserved ostrakon bears a detailed drawing of the upper half of the hieroglyphic sign "m", an owl.
-The initial outline was made in red, and overlaid in black.
-The arrangement and form of the different feathers has been skilfully and precisely reproduced.
-Although the head is turned full face, the neck, right wing, and left leg (which is just hinted at) are shown in a side view.
-The drawing may be classified as
+This well-preserved ostrakon bears a detailed drawing of the upper half of the hieroglyphic character "m", an owl.
+The initial outline is drawn in red and superimposed in black.
+The arrangement and shape of the various feathers are skilfully and precisely reproduced.
+Although the head is fully turned, the neck, right wing and left leg (which is only hinted at) are shown in side view.
+The drawing can be classified as a study for a hieroglyphic model.

 Drawing of a jackal